JSOfficial-X/video-wall-with-analytics/README.md

 1. Videoplayer with analytics (FaceAnalysis.cs)
 2. Remote Manager

-Working Principle:
+# Working Principle:

 A camera is required to run the project;

-camera will capture image once face is identified while videoplayer will play random video
+1. Camera will capture image once face is identified while videoplayer will play random video

-API will process the image to obtain image and gender.
+2. API will process the image to guess age and gender from face.

-The age and gender will be stored in files.
+3. The age and gender will be stored in files.

-Videoplayer will attempt to read the files.
+4. Videoplayer will attempt to read the files.

-Depending on age and gender (range is set), the videoplayer will cut off the random video and display a new video consist of brochure.
+5. Depending on age and gender (range is set), the videoplayer will cut off the random video and display a new video consist of brochure.

-The new video will be picked from a designated folders and it will go back to random video for display once it is finished.
+6. The new video will be picked from a designated folders and it will go back to random video for display once it is finished.

-Process will keep repeating
+7. Process will keep repeating.

 Remote manager is used to send emergency message or upload new videos wirelessly